-- Addressing unwanted buzzes e.g. fret buzz due to the action being too low, or insufficient neck relief or other mechanical vibrations on the guitar e.g. loose tuners.
+- Addressing unwanted buzzes e.g. fret buzz due to the action being too low, insufficient neck relief, or other mechanical vibrations on the guitar e.g. loose tuners.

-- Intonation and tuning problems e.g. does the guitar tune up easily and stay in tune?
-Is the guitar in tune with itself e.g. corresponding notes on the fretboard should be the same pitch e.g. the pitch of your open E string should be the same as at the 12th fret, even though an octave apart.
+- Intonation and tuning problems e.g. Does the guitar tune up easily and stay in tune?
+Is the guitar in tune with itself?
+Corresponding notes on the fretboard should be the same e.g. your open E string should match the note at the 12th fret, even though an octave apart.

 - Playability in terms of action (string height)

-- Nut adjustment e.g. the nut may require replacing or refiling, particularly if the strings do not pass through easily when tuning or simply bending a note.
+- Nut adjustment e.g. the nut may require replacing or refiling, particularly if the strings do not pass through the nut slots easily when tuning or simply bending a note.

-- Conditioning the neck e.g. rehydrating the neck with fretboard conditioner to prevent the wood drying out and contracting, resulting in sharp fret ends, loose frets, and even worse, potentially cracking over time.
+- Conditioning the neck e.g. rehydrating the neck with a fretboard conditioner to prevent the wood from drying out and contracting, resulting in sharp fret ends, loose frets, and even worse.

-- Cleaning the fretboard e.g. removing unwanted gunk near the individual fret wires which can lead to dry rot and your frets becoming loose, not to mention corrosion of the frets themselves.
+- Cleaning the fretboard e.g. removing unwanted gunk near the individual fret wires that might otherwise lead to dry rot and your frets becoming loose, not to mention corrosion of the frets themselves.

 - Adjusting string radius.
 The fretboard of your guitar features a radius that matches the curvature of your hand.
 The saddle should also have a slight radius.